-In this thought experiment, Alice, a venture capitalist, has two potential projects she can invest in.
+Alice, a venture capitalist, has two potential projects, A and B that she can invest in.
 She has only enough funds to invest in one of them.
 Both projects promise that they can succeed in creating an industry-leading technology.
 The technologies are from different fields.
 Therefore, the success of one project is independent of the other.
-Ex-ante Alice believes both are equally likely to succeed, and Alice only cares about whether they succeed.
+Ex-ante Alice believes both are equally likely to succeed and only cares about whether they succeed.
 To make a better decision, Alice reaches out to experts in these fields.
 Experts give out predictions for whether a project will succeed.
 Alice can assume these experts are predicting independently without any hidden agenda.
-Therefore, signals are iid conditional on the success or failure of the projects.
-For project A1, 4 out of 5 experts predict it will succeed.
-For project B1, only one expert has gotten back to Alice, but they predict success.
+Therefore, signals are iid conditional on the outcome of the projects.
+For project A, 4 out of 5 experts predict it will succeed.
+For project B, only one expert has gotten back to Alice, but they predict success.
 How should Alice choose?
-A natural and justifiable choice would be project A1, as a single expert's prediction for B1 may be deemed insufficient.
-Now consider Alice observes at time 2 some additional signals.
-Project A2 now has 40 out of 50 experts predicting its success, and B2 now has 10 out of 10 experts predicting its success.
-Should Alice now be willing to switch to investing in B2?
+A natural and justifiable choice would be project A1, as a single expert's prediction for B may be deemed insufficient.
+Now suppose Alice observes some additional signals later.
+Project A now has 40 out of 50 experts predicting its success, and B now has 10 out of 10 experts predicting its success.
+Should Alice now be willing to switch to investing in B?
 If not, what about 400 out of 500 versus 100 out of 100?
-It may seem natural once the sample sizes grow enough, Alice should be comfortable with investing in B2.
-Furthermore, should Alice be more confident in the correctness of the first choice or the second?
+It may seem natural once the sample sizes grow enough, that Alice should be comfortable with investing in B. Furthermore, should Alice be more confident in the correctness of the first choice or the second?
 By correct, I mean not in selecting a successful project but having chosen the project with the highest probability of success given the predictions.
 I suspect one may find it acceptable to be more confident with the second choice.
-And introspection suggests that as the sample sizes grow, both our willingness to focus on the sample proportion and our confidence increase.
+And introspection suggests that as the sample sizes grow, our willingness to focus on the sample proportion and our confidence both increase.

-If Alice did choose A1 initially and B2 later on, then her behavior is inconsistent with a large and general class of models.
+If Alice did choose A initially and B later on, then her behavior is inconsistent with a large and general class of models.
 In the following, I illustrate that a Bayesian EU DM cannot generate such behavior.
 The theory section shows it holds for a much broader class of DMs.
-Suppose Alice believes that projects will succeed with probability $p \in (0, 1)$ ; recall ex-ante Alice considers them equally likely to succeed.
-Suppose when a project, A or B, does succeed; Alice believes each expert has a probability $c_a$ for project A and $c_b$ for project B of correctly predicting success.
-When a project does fail, this probability, which is now a false positive, is $d_a$ for project A and $d_b$ for project B. If Alice is Bayesian, Alice will choose whichever project has a higher posterior probability of success given the observed sample of opinions.
-Then one can derive the condition for Alice to prefer A1 over B1 in terms of the likelihoods from the condition on posteriors that and because states are binary, the following regarding posterior ratios holds
+Suppose Alice believes that projects will succeed with probability $p \in (0, 1)$; recall ex-ante Alice considers them equally likely to succeed.
+Suppose when a project, A or B, does succeed; Alice believes each expert has a probability c_a for project A and c_b for project B of correctly predicting success.
+When a project does fail, this probability, which is now a false positive, is d_a for project A and d_b for project B. If Alice is Bayesian, Alice will choose whichever project has a higher posterior probability of success given the observed sample of opinions.
+Then one can derive the condition for Alice to prefer A1 over B1 in terms of posteriors that and because states are binary, the following regarding posterior ratios holds

-$prob(A \text{ succeeds} \mid 4 \text{ out of } 5) > prob(B \text{ succeeds} \mid 1 \text{ out of } 1),$
+$$\Pr(A \text{ succeeds} \mid 4 \text{ out of } 5) > \Pr(B \text{ succeeds} \mid 1 \text{ out of } 1),$$

-$$\frac{prob(A \text{ succeeds} \mid 4 \text{ out of } 5)}{prob(A \text{ fails} \mid 4 \text{ out of } 5)} > \frac{prob(B \text{ succeeds} \mid 1 \text{ out of } 1)}{prob(B \text{ fails} \mid 1 \text{ out of } 1)}$$
+$$\frac{\Pr(A \text{ succeeds} \mid 4 \text{ out of } 5)}{\Pr(A \text{ fails} \mid 4 \text{ out of } 5)} > \frac{\Pr(B \text{ succeeds} \mid 1 \text{ out of } 1)}{\Pr(B \text{ fails} \mid 1 \text{ out of } 1)}.$$